Arthur TV soundtracks: Arthur's Really Rockin' Music Mix

-The most recent CD, Arthur's Really Rockin' Music Mix was released on September 11, 2001.
-This CD contains only one song heard on the program, a remixed version of the main title theme.
+Arthur's Really Rockin' Music Mix was released on September 11, 2001.
+This CD contains only one song heard in the show, a remixed version of the main title theme.
 A short version of this remix was played during the closing credits in the sixth season.
-All other tunes on this album are new.
-They are intended as a mix of various song styles, including zydeco, tango, jazz, blues and even country western.
-Songs include "Two Sides of the Story" (the country western song, a tune based on the events of the story "Arthur's Family Feud"), "Fern's Detective Tango" (based loosely on the story "Binky Rules") and "D.W.'s Brass in Pocket" (a cover of the Pretenders song "Brass in Pocket").
+All other tracks are new.
+They are intended as a mix of various styles, including tango, jazz, blues and even country.
+Songs include "Two Sides of the Story" (based on the story "Arthur's Family Feud"), "Fern's Detective Tango" (based loosely on the story "Binky Rules") and "D.W.'s Brass in Pocket" (a cover of the Pretenders song "Brass in Pocket").
 There is also a retelling of the story of "Goldilocks and the Three Bears" by Sue Ellen, featuring Binky as Baby Bear, with lines such as "I don't feel like a baby.
 Can't I be their cousin from down south who's a professional race car driver?"